 Placement year could be tough, as you are constantly being monitored, assessed and learning.
 You might find the workplace different from what you imagine, and the busy environment may stress you up.
 You might feel alone especially when your friends and you are being placed in different parts of the country, you are not able to meet them often.
 In this blog, I am going to share my experience and tips on stress handling.

 Discuss with the team

 It may be hard for you to open up to the placement provider/the team, but it is always good to let them know what you feel.
-During my placement, we have weekly reviews, which allows me to raise any concerns to the team.
-And they often respond to my worries and adjust the timetable which allows me to have a better placement experience.
+During my placement, we have weekly reviews, which allow me to raise any concerns to the team.
+And they often respond to my worries and adjust the timetable for a better placement experience.

 Walks after work

 During placement, I work Monday to Friday 8 am to 4 pm.
 After long hours of staying indoors, I often go out for walks after work.
 It could be a 30minutes walk to buy groceries for the week.
 Or an hour walk without a destination, but just enjoying myself.
 To me, this is one of the best ways to de-stress: when I walk or jog, I tend to put down all the worries or problems during work.
 I think it helps me to maintain a good work-life balance.